jewettaij/moltemplate/doc/doc_interpolate_mt.md

-### Example
+### Example:

-Use another program to generate a backbone trace for your polymer.
 Here we use
 [ndmansfield](https://github.com/jewettaij/ndmansfield)
-to generate coordinates for a random lattice polymer ("Hamiltonian path") which fills a box of size 53 x 40 x 31
+to generate an initial (space-filling) curve for the shape of the polymer. to generate coordinates for a random lattice polymer:
 ```
 ndmansfield -box 53 40 31 -cyclic yes -seed 1  \
             -tsave 200000 -tstop 3200000       \
             > ndmansfield_traj_53x40x31.raw
 ```
+In this example, this program generates a random space-filling curve (a "Hamiltonian path") which fills a rectangular lattice of size 53 x 40 x 31.
-This program uses Monte-Carlo to generate a series of increasingly random polymer shapes.
-As the simulation progresses, the coordinates of the polymer will be written to a file ("ndmansfield_traj_53x40x31.raw").
+*(This program uses Monte-Carlo to generate a series of increasingly random polymer shapes as the simulation progresses.)*  The coordinates of the polymer will be written to a file ("ndmansfield_traj_53x40x31.raw").
 This is a 3-column text file (with blank-line delimeters).
 It has the following format: